lilyxseo/HematWoi/README.md

 page and optionally seed dummy data for quick testing.
 The current mode is stored in `localStorage` under `hw:mode` and survives page reloads.

+## Transactions Page

+The transactions page now keeps filter state in the URL, allowing bookmarks or shared links to reproduce the same view.
+Users can quickly adjust type, month, category, sort order or search text via a compact filter bar.
+Active filters are shown as removable chips below the bar so each criterion can be cleared individually.

 ## Sync & Offline Queue

 All reads and writes go to Supabase when online.
 If a request fails due to